 - Potential for Big Profits: Equity crowdfunding is high-risk, high-reward.
 If you invest in a company that becomes “the next big thing,” your investment could yield massive returns.

 - Satisfaction: In the past, only wealthy investors had the capital to buy into startup companies.
-Equity crowdfunding has made it easier than ever for new or less-wealthy investors to invest in burgeoning companies.
-And there’s a lot of satisfaction that comes with giving life to a new company—it’s arguably a better feeling than investing in a large corporation that has thousands of shareholders.
+Equity crowdfunding has made it easier for new or less-wealthy investors to invest in burgeoning companies.
+And there’s a lot of satisfaction that comes with giving life to a new company—it’s arguably a better feeling than investing in a large corporation with thousands of shareholders.

 - More Responsible: For entrepreneurs, raising capital through equity crowdfunding is far safer than opening a slew of new credit cards.

 Equity Crowdfunding for Entrepreneurs

 How do you know equity crowdfunding is the right move for your company?
-If you’re unable to secure financing from an angel investor or a banking institution, then equity crowdfunding may be a good way to raise capital.
+If you cannot secure financing from an angel investor or a banking institution, then equity crowdfunding may be a good way to raise capital.
 You might even be able to raise more capital than what a banking institution could offer.

-Be sure that you’re prepared to comply with the regulations, and also make sure that your company is ready to deal with having investors.
-Although investors won’t take part in the day-to-day operations of the company, you may still need to hire investor relations personnel.
+Be sure that you’re prepared to comply with the regulations and that your company is ready to deal with investors.
+Although investors won’t take part in the company’s day-to-day operations, you may still need to hire investor relations personnel.
 These professionals are responsible for tending to a company’s financial community, rather than its customers or the general public.
 They manage communications, meetings, and inquiries between a company and its investors.
 They also provide feedback to management and manage crises when needed.